Fabio Leimer: International Formula Master

 In 2008, Leimer progressed to the International Formula Master series, once again racing with Jenzer Motorsport.
 In a very successful debut season, he finished as runner-up to champion Chris van der Drift, taking three race wins at Estoril, Imola and Monza along with five other podium places.
 He also helped Jenzer Motorsport finish third in the teams' standings.
 In the accompanying Formula Master Italia series, Leimer finished in fourth place with one race win (at Mugello) from two starts.

 In October 2008, Leimer took part in a three-day Indy Lights prize test with Sam Schmidt Motorsports.
-The prize test was originally awarded to German driver Michael Ammermüller, but he declined it due to personal reasons.
+The prize test was originally awarded to German driver Michael Ammermüller, but he declined it for personal reasons.

 Leimer continued in the series for 2009, partnering Pål Varhaug, the reigning Italian Formula Renault 2.0 champion.
 During the first six rounds of the season, he took race wins in Pau, Valencia, Brno, Brands Hatch and Spa-Francorchamps, the latter event supporting the 2009 Belgian Grand Prix.
 Leimer then sealed the title with his sixth win of the season, at the seventh round in Oschersleben.